The origin of REDDCRYPT

 After many conversations we have realized that even the majority of system administrators are uncertain about how S/MIME & PGP really work.
 Which certificates do I have to buy?
 Why do I have to exchange certificates with my counterpart first?
 Which certificate do I use when encrypting emails?

-As many find email encryption too complicated it is often used only partially.
+As many find email encryption too complicated it is often used only irregularly.
 Of course, this is better than nothing but still negligent as emails have a similar security level as postcards.
 Everything that is written in an email can be read and potentially edited.
-Nevertheless, sensitive data is still send via mail unencrypted.
-Credit card numbers, sensitive personal information: in your inbox within five minutes … unencrypted, of course.
+Nevertheless, sensitive data is still send via mail unencrypted: e.g. credit card numbers, sensitive personal information.

 Every time something happens we receive a lot of calls and the general interest in email encryption rises rapidly.
 The recent implementation of the European GDPR being the latest case:”We would like to encrypt all of our email communication!”
 A commendable idea but hard to put into practice.

 But why?
 Let’s think about this.

 Our mission: making the world a little bit more secure

 It is estimated that 848 billion emails were sent in 2018 in Germany alone – spam excluded.
 This is 77 billion more emails than in 2017 (source: Statista).
 It can be assumed that most of these emails were sent unencrypted.

 With REDDCRYPT our goal is for everyone to be able to easily encrypt sensitive data.
 REDDCRYPT users don’t need knowledge in cryptography or advanced IT-knowledge to encrypt emails.
 However, advanced users may continue reading about our solution and its workings in detail.